U7P4L-IN/simple-portfolio/README.md

 # Support Me
 If you like my work you can support me via :

-You can also give this repository a star to show more people and they can use this repository
+You can also give this repository a star⭐🌟 to show more people and they can use this repository